About

 Once the sugar is dissolved, brush the sides of the pan with a pastry brush saturated with cold water.
 This is so that the sugar on the sides of the pan will dissolve back into the syrup.
 Alternatively, you can cover the pan with a lid and let it simmer for about 2 minutes.
 The condensation will help wash down any sugar crystals as well.

-Heat the sugar syrup until it reaches 245 – 250 F on your candy thermometer.
+Heat the sugar syrup until it reaches about 250 F on your candy thermometer.
 This is higher than the 240 F I recommended for my regular marshmallows.
-At 240 F, the sugar syrup is at a soft ball stage, but between 245 – 250 F, the sugar syrup will be at the hard ball stage.
+At 240 F, the sugar syrup is at a soft ball stage, but at 250 F, the sugar syrup will be at the hard ball stage, and have less water in the sugar syrup.
+See my post on cooked sugar stages (candy temperature chart) for detailed information on different stages of cooked sugar.

 Let the sugar syrup sit for a few seconds until the bubbles subside, and use immediately.